 At this point, you're ready to make an attempt at completing The Lord's Labyrinth to earn your Ascendancy subclass.

-Before you proceed, you are strongly encouraged to get yourself some form of Immortal Call trigger setup (probably with Cast When Damage Taken) somewhere on your gear set.
-The Labyrinth is filled with Physical damage, and it can really, really hurt.
+Before you proceed, you are strongly encouraged to get yourself some form of Guard skill (as mentioned on the previous page) somewhere on your gear set.
+The Labyrinth is filled with burst damage, and it can really, really hurt.

 You are also encouraged to carry a Basalt Flask and to have rolled Staunching on one of your flasks, as detailed at the end of the Utility Effects section.

-This is the point where having low Life will really, really start to hurt.
+This is the point where having low Life will start making progression difficult.
 Hopefully, you've picked up enough by this point to survive the Labyrinth.
 If you have trouble, you can come back to the Labyrinth later.

 The Lord's Labyrinth